-This is a randomized, double-blind study of rilzabrutinib in patients with persistent or chronic ITP, with an average platelet count of \<30,000/μL (and no single platelet count \>35,000/μL) on two counts at least 5 days apart in the 14 days before treatment begins.
-Patients will receive rilzabrutinib or placebo 400mg twice daily.
-For each patient, the study will last up to 60 weeks from the start of the Screening Period to the End of Study (EOS) visit.
-This includes Screening (up to 4 weeks) through a 12 to 24-week Blinded Treatment Period followed by a 28-week Open-Label Period.
+This was a randomized, double-blind study of rilzabrutinib in patients with persistent or chronic ITP, with an average platelet count of \<30,000/μL (and no single platelet count \>35,000/μL) on two counts at least 5 days apart in the 14 days before treatment begins.
+Patients received rilzabrutinib or placebo 400mg twice daily.
+For each patient, the study lasted up to 60 weeks from the start of the Screening Period to the End of Study (EOS) visit.
+This included Screening (up to 4 weeks) through a 12 to 24-week Blinded Treatment Period followed by a 28-week Open-Label Period.
 Followed by a 4-week post dose follow-up.
-For adult participants, the maximum duration of the long-term extension (LTE) period will be 12 months from the date of the last adult participant to enter the LTE.
-For pediatric participants, the maximum duration of the LTE period will be 12 months from the date of the last pediatric participant to enter the LTE.
+For adult participants, the maximum duration of the long-term extension (LTE) period was 12 months from the date of the last adult participant to enter the LTE.
+For pediatric participants, the maximum duration of the LTE period was 12 months from the date of the last pediatric participant to enter the LTE.

 Study Type